Pope Francis: Church leaders in Northern Ireland welcome appointment

 "I get the impression that there's is a quality about him of austerity, humility and simplicity.

-"He's the sort of man who's gone against the grain - as well as being humble, he's also a strong leader."'Deal with abuse scandal'
+"He's the sort of man who's gone against the grain - as well as being humble, he's also a strong leader."

 Margaret McGuckin, of Survivors and Victims of Institutional Abuse, said the new Pope needed to bring change.